Jasonjys/passwordgrid/README.md

+# Passwordgrid

+An easy to use password system that focus on assigned random passwords with consistent password spaces.
+Our primary goal of usability will be the memorability of passwords, and the speed of password entry.<br>
+Users are given a 2x2 grid that filled with 4 icons as their password and they are able to unlock by placing correct icons at correct positions.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>